Digital phenotyping: Research platforms and commercialization

 One of the first implementations of digital phenotyping on smart phones was the Funf Open Sensing Framework, developed at the MIT Media Lab and launched on October 5, 2011.
 Members of the Funf team interested in profiling and predicting human behavior formed a commercial venture called Behavio in 2012.
 In April 2013, it was announced that the Behavio team had joined Google.
 The Funf platform has inspired other mobile phone sensor logging platforms for psychology and behavior applications, such as the Purple Robot platform, developed by the CBITS (Center for Behavioral Intervention Technologies) at Northwestern University in 2012, which has since expanded and remains an active GITHUB project.
 Another early academic platform was StudentLife, developed at Dartmouth College in 2014 under Andrew T. Campbell, which used smartphone sensing (GPS, accelerometer, microphone, phone usage logs, etc.) to measure stress, mental health, academic performance, and behavioral trends in college students.

 Among the academic research community, there are now many digital phenotyping platforms.
-Popular open-source digital phenotyping platforms include Beiwe, AWARE, EARS, mindLAMP, RADAR-CNS among others and there is currently no metric to determine which is most popular.
+Popular open-source digital phenotyping platforms include Beiwe, AWARE, StudyRun, EARS, mindLAMP, RADAR-CNS among others and there is currently no metric to determine which is most popular.

 In terms of commercialization, in 2017, former head of the National Institutes of Mental Health, Tom Insel, joined Rick Klausner and Paul Dagum to form the founding team of MindStrong Health, which uses digital phenotyping methods combined with machine learning to develop new paradigms for mental health assessment and development of new digital biomarkers for mental health.
 As of 2021 the company's website does not mention digital phenotyping.